 - Tax evasion: This involves the failure to give the accurate picture of the earnings or profits of the firm to minimize tax liability.

-- Involvement in illegal business activities the firm.
+- Involvement in illegal business activities by the firm.

-- Lukewarm response to social responsibility calls the government.
+- Lukewarm response to social responsibility calls by the government.

-- Avoiding certain types and areas of investment coveted the government.
+- Avoiding certain types and areas of investment coveted by the government.